Inspector Gadget poster

 The inciting incident occurs at 9 minutes when John Brown pursues Scolex after he steals the robotics technology and kills Brenda's father.
 During the chase, John is blown up in his car and left near death, his body mangled beyond repair..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to John Brown actively chooses to undergo the experimental procedure and become Inspector Gadget, a cyborg police officer.
+This reveals the protagonist's commitment to John Brown actively chooses to undergo the experimental procedure and become Inspector Gadget, a cyborg police officer.
 He commits to entering the world of high-tech crime fighting., moving from reaction to action.

 The Collapse moment at 58 minutes (74% through) represents the emotional nadir.
 Here, Inspector Gadget is defeated and deactivated by RoboGadget.
 His systems shut down and he appears dead.
 Scolex captures Brenda and Penny.
-John has lost everything - his reputation, his power, and the people he cares about., illustrates the protagonist at their lowest point.
+John has lost everything - his reputation, his power, and the people he cares about., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 61 minutes initiates the final act resolution at 79% of the runtime.
 John is rebooted and realizes the truth of Brenda's earlier theme statement: he doesn't need to rely on his gadgets alone.
 The hero was inside him all along.
 He synthesizes his natural courage with his technology., demonstrating the transformation achieved throughout the journey.